Logo

 How do I open a subprocess?

-You can jump directly from a diagram into a refined diagram which is a maintained in the subprocess attribute.
+You can jump directly from a diagram with a subprocess attribute to the linked diagram.

-Open a diagram containing an activity with a subprocess diagram.
-Then, click the highlighted attribute symbol below the object.
-Alternatively, the stored diagram also opens by double-clicking on the activity.
+Open a diagram that contains an activity with a subprocess diagram.
+Click the highlighted attribute symbol below the object.
+Alternatively, double-click the activity.

 An activity with the filled hierarchy symbol is displayed here.